4 of the Best Landing Pages of 2014, and Why

 This article will give you four of the best landing pages of 2014 and maybe inspire you with fresh ideas for a landing page design.
 I’ll break each page down into the best practices it’s employing.
 More than that, I’ll break each one down into how those best practices work to do what they do.

-But first of all let's watch a video from Bree about the best practices of the landing page design.
+But first of all let's watch a video from Bree about the best practices for designing landing pages.

 Did you like it?
 Now let’s get started with some practical example.